OblackatO/PV204-Security-Technologies/Seminar4/README.txt

-There is an additional file: simpleAPDU_seminar_tasks.java ; where the tasks of the seminar are , if that is not needed, please ignore that file.
+# What is about
+The point of this assignment was to put some code in a smartcard while installing its applet(firmware).
+After, in order to do some operation with the processor of the card(encryption/signature) we should ask for that code first.